a-Kumari/statistics/README.md

 ME = Z * (standard deviation / sqrt(sample size))

 Where Z is the z-score corresponding to the desired confidence level.
 For a 95% confidence interval, Z is approximately 1.96.

+##  Chi-Square Test

+The Chi-Square test is a statistical test used to analyze categorical data.
+It helps determine if there's a significant association between two categorical variables or if observed frequencies differ significantly from expected frequencies.

+### Types:

+* **Goodness-of-fit test:** Determines if the observed frequency distribution of a single categorical variable matches an expected distribution.
+* **Test of independence:** Determines if there's a significant association between two categorical variables.

+* Uses the Chi-Square distribution.
+* Involves comparing observed and expected frequencies.
+* Sensitive to sample size.
+* Degrees of freedom are calculated based on the number of categories.

+##  Analysis of Variance (ANOVA)

+ANOVA is a statistical technique used to compare the means of two or more groups.
+It determines if there are statistically significant differences between the group means.

+* Used for comparing means of multiple groups.
+* Partitions the total variance into between-group and within-group variance.
+* Uses the F-distribution and F-test.
+* Assumptions include normality of data and homogeneity of variances.

+### Types:

+* **One-way ANOVA:** Compares means of groups based on one factor.
+* **Two-way ANOVA:** Compares means of groups based on two factors.
+* **Repeated Measures ANOVA:** Compares means of groups when the same subjects are used in each group.

+##  F-Distribution

+The F-distribution is a continuous probability distribution used in hypothesis testing, particularly in ANOVA and regression analysis.
+It describes the ratio of two variances.

+* Defined by two parameters: degrees of freedom for the numerator (df1) and degrees of freedom for the denominator (df2).
+* Positively skewed.
+* Used to calculate p-values for F-tests.
+* Used to compare variances.

+## F-Test

+The F-test is a statistical test that uses the F-distribution to determine if there's a significant difference between variances or if a regression model is statistically significant.

+### Applications:

+* **ANOVA:** Used to determine if there are significant differences between group means.
+* **Regression analysis:** Used to assess the overall significance of a regression model.
+* **Comparing Variances:** Used to compare two variances.

+### Relationship to ANOVA and F-Distribution:

+* In ANOVA, the F-test calculates the F-statistic, which is the ratio of between-group variance to within-group variance.
+* The F-statistic is then compared to the F-distribution to determine the p-value.
+* If the P value is sufficiently small, we reject the null hypothesis, and conclude that there are significant differences between the means of the groups.
+* The F distribution provides the probability of observing an F statistic given the null hypothesis is true.